Majoring in Business Management: Pros and Cons

 ■ Time Management.
 As business management is not the easiest degree to pursue, students have tons of assignments every week.
 It is not uncommon to have a new technologies project due on the same day as a speech for a leadership class.
 Even a world-class procrastinator will master time management by graduation.

 ■ Analytical and critical thinking.
 Expertise to research and analyze financial data is another great outcome of business education.
+You may finish an online MBA, then get a graduate certificate in finance to master this field.

 ■ Public speaking.
 Most majors offer public speaking as an elective, but it is usually a must for students majoring in business management.
 This will come in handy when you have to pitch your ideas to the boss.